---

 ### Request queue and system call

 The execution layer prepends the contract's request-type byte and includes `request_type ++ request_data` in the block requests list, committed via the `requests_hash` ([EIP-7685](./eip-7685.md)).
-The logs are informational only — the canonical flow of a request into the chain is the `requests_hash`.
+The system call follows the same rules as in [EIP-7002](./eip-7002.md).
+It runs with a dedicated gas limit of `30_000_000` that does not count against the block gas limit.
+If either contract's system call fails, the block MUST be invalid.

 ### Request fee